 ]

-Now, look at the specific parameters of the array:
+Let's take a closer look at the specific parameters in the array:

 $testModule = $site->loadModule('TestModule');